jacqueqa/mbio_test/README.md

 Repository with exercise on automated tests for MB.io using **[Playwright](https://playwright.dev/)**.

-For this project the following stac was used
+For this project the following stack was used

 - JavaScript
 - Docker